 Without analyzing personal data this module uses one or more overview cameras to detect where people are passing through or lingering in the observable space.
 With this information we can compute the crowd movement metrics and construct heatmaps that visualize paths or areas of large interest.

 Vicar Analytics was and still is intended to bring the strengths of digital analytics to the physical world.
 However, we are currently experiencing a time in which the physical world should mostly be avoided.
 During this time, we also experience how work, education and other usually face to face elements of daily life can move to the digital domain.
-As we imagine our future to contain more of these digital interactions we are launching an adapted version of Vicar Analytics to analyze visual collaboration applications.
+As we imagine our future to contain more of these digital interactions we are launching a Vicar-Analytics spin-off called VICO to analyze visual collaboration applications.